 It’s a common practice I’m all to happy to speak out against.
 (Time and time again.)

-Strike up a bit of a plan, a rough sketch if you will, but don’t follow it too closely.
-Travel has the power to surprise and bewilder only if you let it.
+Instead of going a mile wide, go a mile deep.
+Strike up a minimal plan, a rough sketch if you will, and don’t follow it too closely.
+Travel has the power to surprise and bewilder only if you give it a little time and space.

 9) Relying too much on guidebooks